-When your website search engine creates result page and if it’s visible for indexation then search bots will waste their time to index it and they wouldn’t process needed pages, it will entail increase of indexation time and some of your good pages will be ignored.
-If you want to limit indexation then you should use “Disallow” directive.
+When your website search engine creates result page and if it’s visible for indexing then search bots will waste their time to index it and they wouldn’t process needed pages, it will entail increase of indexing time and some of your good pages will be ignored.
+If you want to limit indexing then you should use “Disallow” directive.

 No matter what we want, there are many details and situations just like in the SEO case when this advice is not optimal.

 A lot of websites including big companies ignore this advice and grant access to their search result pages to the crawler bots.
 It really can make sense with the right approach — if search results which Google shows to your visitors correspond with their search requests and satisfy their needs then it could be useful for some types of websites.